ecuadros/Curricula/Curricula.Master/log/Peru-CS-USIL Plan2021.md

 There is no priority defined for [41mMAC[0m See: [41m../Curricula.in/lang/Espanol/Disciplines/Computing/CS/config/All.config[0m
 There is no priority defined for [41mCOM[0m See: [41m../Curricula.in/lang/Espanol/Disciplines/Computing/CS/config/All.config[0m
 There is no priority defined for [41mENG[0m See: [41m../Curricula.in/lang/Espanol/Disciplines/Computing/CS/config/All.config[0m
+There is no priority defined for [41mPSI[0m See: [41m../Curricula.in/lang/Espanol/Disciplines/Computing/CS/config/All.config[0m
 There is no priority defined for [41mEGI[0m See: [41m../Curricula.in/lang/Espanol/Disciplines/Computing/CS/config/All.config[0m
 There is no priority defined for [41mGES[0m See: [41m../Curricula.in/lang/Espanol/Disciplines/Computing/CS/config/All.config[0m
 There is no priority defined for [41mEST[0m See: [41m../Curricula.in/lang/Espanol/Disciplines/Computing/CS/config/All.config[0m